What is a data warehouse?

 Frequently asked questions

-A data warehouse is a centralised repository that holds structured data (database tables, Excel sheets) and semi-structured data (XML files, webpages) for the purposes of reporting, analysis, and other forms of business intelligence.
+A data warehouse is a centralized repository that holds structured data (database tables, Excel sheets) and semi-structured data (XML files, webpages) for the purposes of reporting, analysis, and other forms of business intelligence.

 When designing and building data warehouse infrastructure, it's important to consider the nature of your data and how you'd like to transform it.
 Some common elements of a typical build-out include data sources, a staging area, the warehouse itself, data marts, sandboxes, and various integration tools.